KinoKabaret/AXIOM-WebRemote/README.md

 ## Building the QUASAR Package

 Make sure you have the latest node.js and npm installed.
 Seriously.
-On Ubuntu this will work:
+On Ubuntu this will work (I know because I used these instructions to build a VM using a fresh Ubuntu Mint 16.4.3):

 ```
 $ npm install -g vue